 I thoroughly enjoyed my Spa afternoon and treatment and left feeling utterly relaxed and happy.
 As they say when in Rome 😉

 You can find out more about Four Seasons Ten Trinity Square here.

-Disclaimer: My Spa treatment and cocktails were complimentary.
+Disclaimer: My Spa treatment was complimentary.
 All photos and views re my own.